aMopey/security-policy-dev/README.md

-# MopeTech Ai IT Governance & Acceptable Use
+# MopeTech AI IT Governance & Acceptable Use